 Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.
-The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
-There are no reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
-No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-01522 is located.
-The proposed well installation activity will impact a very small area (0.0001 acre) in a location that has been previously modified by clearing, grading and previous site development using private funds when the nearby non-historic residence was built (see attached photos).
+The project area is not within 0.2 mi of the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
+There are no reported archaeological materials within a half-mile radius of the proposed project location and the closest individual significant cultural property is the RNLH-nominated San Jose Church, 0.36 mi to the southeast and not visible from the subject property.
+The project activity will result in small land impacts totaling 0.14 acres.
+The closest freshwater body is approximately 765 feet (230 m) west of the project area.
+The construction of public roads and residential and commercial buildings/agricultural infrastructure has minimally impacted the surrounding terrain.
 Therefore, no impact to cultural properties is anticipated for this reconstruction project.